Accounting & Finance

 Graduate employment success rates are good - as The Sunday Times University Guide noted, "a degree from Robert Gordon University is as near to a guarantee of a job as you can get" and we have been rated "Top university in the UK for graduate employment” (HESA, 2014).
 Our courses are ranked within the top Universities by the Complete University Guide.

-This is an online course designed to provide the opportunity to gain part of the prestigious CIMA professional qualification and a degree in Accounting.
-A top-up option is also available by distance learning.
+This is an online course designed to provide the opportunity to gain the prestigious CIMA Advanced Diploma and a degree in Accounting.
+A top-up option is also available.

 Our Masters in Oil and Gas Accounting will enhance your skills and advance your career.